CA-APM/ca_dotnet_core_ext_buildpack/README.md

 ## :warning: This is no longer being maintained.
-The buildpack is avaiable in [PCF Tile](https://network.pivotal.io/products/dx-apm/).
+The buildpack is available in [PCF Tile](https://network.pivotal.io/products/dx-apm/).

 # CA APM .NET Buildpack For CloudFoundry